Frosthaven/multilauncher/README.md

 }
 ```

 In the example above, we are launching the game *Path of Exile* with two command line arguments that the game supports.
-We are also telling Multilaunch to keep an eye on the *PathOfExile_x64* process.
+We are also telling Multilaunch to keep an eye on the process named *PathOfExile_x64*.

-Before the game launches, we have Multilaunch start up a useful trade macro companion app - *Awakened PoE Trade*.
+Before the game launches, we have Multilaunch start up a useful trade macro companion app - *Awakened PoE Trade.exe*.

 After the game is closed (and the *PathOfExile_x64* process no longer exists), we are closing our trade macro by killing the task *Awakened POE Trade* in task manager.